Two GitHub pages hosting the web app are available:

 The HeartRate application measures heart rate data and other information like the body sensor location and the energy expended.
 The HeartRate interface proposes a set of buttons and text input to interact with the connected device and a chart displaying the heart rate data received.
 A reboot panel is available only if a HeartRate service with the reboot OTA characteristic is detected on the device (see the Firmware Update Over The Air section to have more information related to OTA).

-Example with the NUCLEO-WBA52 board.
+Example with the NUCLEO-WBA5x board.

-This binary file has to be flashed in the microcontroller.
+BLE_HeartRate binary file has to be flashed in the microcontroller.

 Step 2.
 Open this web page in your browser.

-You are now connected
+You are now connected.

 You can now interact with the connected device.